pavanchokshi/CodingChallenges/Front-End-Engineer/README.md

 ## Evaluation ##
 Evaluation of your submission will be based on the following criteria.
 Additionally, reviewers will attempt to assess your familiarity with standard libraries as well as with language idioms.

 1. Did your application fulfill the basic requirements?
+A. Yes.

 2. Did you document the method for setting up and running your application?
+A. Yes, please see the notes below.

 3. Did you follow the instructions for submission?
+A. Yes.

+## Submission Notes ##
+The code files are placed in the 'Solution' folder.
+It contains index.html, styles.css and script.js files.
+The submitted application fulfills all the criteria mentioned above.

+To view the applciation, download or clone the repo and open the index.html file in browser.
+No additional installation needed.